Bonneville Power Administration Energy Smart Industrial Energy Efficiency Program

-In 2010, the Bonneville Power Administration (BPA) introduced the Energy Smart Industrial (ESI) energy management pilot program to the Northwest to help address common barriers for industrial facilities in achieving higher levels of energy efficiency.
+In 2010, the Bonneville Power Administration (BPA) introduced the Energy Smart Industrial (ESI) energy management pilot program to the Pacific Northwest region to help address common barriers industrial facilities encounter in achieving higher levels of energy efficiency.
 High Performance Energy Management (HPEM) was one component of the pilot program.
-HPEM was a multi-year, strategic energy management (SEM) approach to energy efficiency that teaches behavior-based and continuous improvement methods to drive ongoing savings.
-The program was designed for delivery to medium and large industrial facilities, including heavy industrial processes (pulp and paper, cement, glass, etc.), manufacturing (transportation, high tech, wood products, etc.), and municipal facilities (large water and wastewater treatment plants).
-HPEM helped large industrial companies develop and implement energy management systems through a combination of cohort-based training workshops, on-site coaching, technical support, and energy modeling.
+HPEM was a multi-year, organizational approach to energy efficiency that teaches behavior-based and continuous improvement methods to drive ongoing savings.
+The program was designed for medium and large industrial facilities, including heavy industrial processes (pulp and paper, cement, glass, etc.), manufacturing (transportation, high tech, wood products, etc.), and municipal facilities (large water and wastewater treatment plants).
+HPEM helped large industrial companies develop and implement energy management systems through the delivery of cohort-based training workshops, on-site technical support, and energy performance tracking tools.

 The first HPEM cohort, consisting of 13 industrial facilities in Washington and Oregon, completed its five-year project in 2015.
 At the end of the fifth year, this cohort reported annual savings of 20 million kilowatt-hours (kWh) and a total financial benefit of over $9 million.
-The magnitude and longevity of the savings brought this group into uncharted territory.
-HPEM demonstrated that a cohort consisting of motivated individuals, armed with the right knowledge and management support can achieve savings that are measurable and persistent via a largely low-cost/no-cost approach.
+HPEM demonstrated that a multi-company cohort comprised of motivated organizations, equipped with knowledge and supported by their management, could achieve significant savings through low-cost/no-cost improvements to existing equipment.